-- Relevant comments regarding interference of Acetaminophen, Acetylcysteine, Bromide, Leflunomide, Nithiodote and Salicylate are noted below: - Acetaminophen has been shown to interfere with i-STAT ionized calcium results at a 1.32 mmol/L, a toxic concentration that is proscribed by the CLSI guideline.
-Acetaminophen at 0.132 mmol/L, which represents the upper end of the therapeutic concentration range, has been shown not to significantly interfere with i-STAT ionized calcium results. - Acetylcysteine has been tested at two levels: the CLSI recommended level of 10.2 mmol/L and a concentration of 0.30 mmol/L. The latter is 3 times the peak therapeutic plasma concentration associated with treatment to reverse acetaminophen poisoning.
+- Relevant comments regarding interference of Acetaminophen, Acetylcysteine, Bromide, Hydroxyurea, Leflunomide, Nithiodote, and Salicylate are noted below: - Acetaminophen has been shown to interfere with i-STAT ionized calcium results at a concentration proscribed by the CLSI guideline, 1.32 mmol/L, which represents a toxic concentration.
+Acetaminophen at 0.132 mmol/L, which represents the upper end of the therapeutic concentration, has been shown not to significantly interfere with i-STAT ionized calcium results. - Acetylcysteine has been tested at two levels: the CLSI recommended level of 10.2 mmol/L and a concentration of 0.30 mmol/L. The latter is 3 times the peak therapeutic plasma concentration associated with treatment to reverse acetaminophen poisoning.
 APOC has not identified a therapeutic condition that would lead to levels consistent with the CLSI recommended level. - Bromide has been tested at two levels: the CLSI recommended level and a therapeutic plasma concentration level of 2.5 mmol/L. The latter is the peak plasma concentration associated with halothane anesthesia, in which bromide is released.
-APOC has not identified a therapeutic condition that would lead to levels consistent with the CLSI recommended level. - Leflunomide has been shown to interfere with iCa results at 0.03 mmol/L. Leflunomide is an isoxazole immunomodulatory agent that inhibits dihydroorotate dehydrogenase, an enzyme involved in de novo pyrimidine synthesis, and that has antiproliferative activity.
+APOC has not identified a therapeutic condition that would lead to levels consistent with the CLSI recommended level. - Hydroxyurea has been shown to interfere with glucose results at 0.92 mmol/L. Hydroxyurea is a DNA synthesis inhibitor used in the treatment of various forms of cancer, sickle cell anemia, and HIV infection.
+This drug is used to treat malignancies including melanoma, metastatic ovarian cancer, and chronic myelogenous leukemia.
+It is also used in the treatment of polycythemia vera, thrombocythemia, and psoriasis.
+At typical doses ranging from 500 mg to 2 g/day, concentrations of hydroxyurea in patients' blood may be sustained at approximately 100 to 500 μmol/L. Higher concentrations may be observed soon after dosing or at higher therapeutic doses. - Leflunomide has been shown to interfere with iCa results at 0.03 mmol/L. Leflunomide is an isoxazole immunomodulatory agent that inhibits dihydroorotate dehydrogenase, an enzyme involved in de novo pyrimidine synthesis, and that has antiproliferative activity.
 It is used in the treatment of some immune diseases.
 Following oral administration, leflunomide is metabolized to an active metabolite, teriflunomide, which is responsible for essentially all its in vivo activity.
-The active metabolite teriflunomide reaches a plasma concentration of 8.5 μg/mL (0.031 mmol/L) after a 100 mg loading dose and the steady state concentration is maintained at 63 μg/mL (0.23 mmol/L) after 24 weeks of maintenance dose at 25 mg/day when treating inflammatory polyarthropathy.

-- Nithiodote (sodium thiosulfate) has been shown to interfere with sodium, potassium and ionized calcium results at 16.7 mmol/L. Nithiodote (sodium thiosulfate) is indicated for the treatment of acute cyanide poisoning.
+The active metabolite teriflunomide reaches a plasma concentration of 8.5 μg/mL (0.031 mmol/L) after a 100 mg loading dose and the steady state concentration is maintained at 63 μg/mL (0.23 mmol/L) after 24 weeks of maintenance dose at 25 mg/day when treating inflammatory polyarthropathy. - Nithiodote (sodium thiosulfate) has been shown to interfere with sodium, potassium, ionized calcium, and glucose results at 16.7 mmol/L. Nithiodote (sodium thiosulfate) is indicated for the treatment of acute cyanide poisoning.
 The journal article titled "Falsely increased chloride and missed anion gap elevation during treatment with sodium thiosulfate" indicated that sodium thiosulfate could be used in the treatment of calciphylaxis indicating that "the highest concentration likely to be seen in plasma [is] after infusion of a 12.5 g dose of sodium thiosulfate pentahydrate.
-Assuming that the 12.5 g dose of sodium thiosulfate pentahydrate is distributed in a typical blood volume of 5 L with a hematocrit of 40%, the peak sodium thiosulfate plasma concentration expected is 16.7 mmol/L." - Salicylate has been shown to significantly decrease ionized calcium results at a concentration proscribed by the CLSI guideline, 4.34 mmol/L, which represents a toxic concentration.
+Assuming that the 12.5 g dose of sodium thiosulfate pentahydrate is distributed in a typical blood volume of 5 L with a hematocrit of 40%, the peak sodium thiosulfate plasma concentration expected is 16.7 mmol/L."

+Salicylate has been shown to significantly decrease ionized calcium results at a concentration proscribed by the CLSI guideline, 4.34 mmol/L, which represents a toxic concentration.
 Salicylate at 0.5 mmol/L, which represents the upper end of the therapeutic concentration, has been shown to decrease ionized calcium results by approximately 0.03 mmol/L.